realrussia/train-tickets-gateway-doc/articles/errors.rst

 5079.
 Erroneous confirmation.
 The order has not been printed out or not fully printed out (there are tickets due to be issued)

+5080.
+Incorrect confirmation: the order (part) was printed out in the terminal with another fin.address

 5081.
 The operation has been canceled during execution with the other external request

 5082.
 In case of departure from Moscow you cannot return the ticket in more than {0} minutes after the train departure